future timeline technology singularity humanity predictions events 2020 2050 2100

 World's first commercial spaceport

-Among the various companies involved is Richard Branson's Virgin Galactic.
-Travelling at over 2,600mph (4,200km/h), the spacecraft carry up to six passengers at a time, to a height of approximately 68 miles (110km), using a single hybrid rocket motor.
-When maximum altitude is reached, the engines are switched off, and the passengers can experience up to six minutes of zero-G whilst looking down on the Earth.
+Among the various companies involved was Sir Richard Branson's Virgin Galactic and "SpaceShipTwo" which had achieved its first glide flight in 2010.
+Travelling at over 2,600 mph (4,200 km/h), the spacecraft was designed to carry up to six passengers, to a height of approximately 70 miles (112 km), using a single hybrid rocket motor.
+When maximum altitude was reached, the engines would then be switched off, and the passengers could experience up to six minutes of zero-G whilst looking down on the Earth.
+Using a feathered re-entry system, feasible due to low speed of re-entry, SpaceShipTwo could re-enter the atmosphere safely at any angle.

-Over the next decade, a new generation of ships will be developed, capable of reaching much higher orbits.
-Initially, the flights are very expensive (around $200,000 each).
-However, competition between space tourism companies begins to reduce costs, making them affordable to middle-income citizens by the middle of the century.
+Over the next decade, with improved safety and other features, a new generation of ships would be developed, capable of higher orbits.
+Though initially starting at $200,000 each, competition between space tourism companies would eventually bring down costs, making trips affordable to middle-income citizens in subsequent decades.

 spaceshiptwo virgin galactic spaceport america 2010 2011 future private commercial spacecraft